karakalo/lumen/doc/narrative-lumen.markdown

 (keyboard keys and/or pointer buttons) that were pressed and held down when the event happened.

-Not all of the above values are set for every event: `Abs_X` and `Abs_Y` are not set for `Exposed`, and none of the above are set for focus events, `Resized`, or `Close_Window`.
-In the X API, the values are actually in their own sub-records, and I may switch to that structure in Lumen, depending on how the initial coding experiences go.
+Not all of the above values are given for every event, obviously.
+Some, like the focus-change and close-window events, have no data besides their presence.
+And a few events have extra data to go with them.

 The `Key_Code` value that accompanies `Key_Press` and `Key_Release` events is the raw numeric code for which key was pressed or released; it may not be directly